HypothesisWorks/hypothesis/hypothesis-python/docs/strategies.rst

 that allows ``@given(...)`` to work with Trio-style async test functions, and :pypi:`hypothesis-trio` includes stateful testing extensions to support concurrent programs.

+:pypi:`pymtl3` is "an open-source Python-based hardware generation, simulation, and verification framework with multi-level hardware modeling support", which ships with Hypothesis integrations to check that all of those levels are eqivalent, from function-level to register-transfer level and even to hardware.

 :pypi:`libarchimedes` makes it easy to use Hypothesis in `the Hy language <https://github.com/hylang/hy>`_, a Lisp embedded in Python.